malbright345/API-Gateway-Security-Project/README.md

  - <b>Demonstrate That The API Gateway Is Currently Open to the Internet</b>
 <br />
 <br />
 API Gateway is now inegrated with the Lambda function.
-Knowing the Invoke URL and the name of the Lambda function is sufficient to access the resource  :  <br/>
+Knowing the "Invoke URL" of the API Gateway and the name of the Lambda function is sufficient to access the resource  :  <br/>
 <img src="https://i.imgur.com/YTE32Nm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 <br />
-We can copy the name of the function under the "Lambda" tab, and add it to the end of the API invoke url path :  <br/>
+Under the "Lambda" tab, we can copy the name of the function and add it to the end of the API "invoke url" path :  <br/>
 <br/>
 <img src="https://i.imgur.com/3Qb6UA1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 <br />
-In the URL bar, type the API invoke URL and append the name of the lambda function to prove that the "hello from Lambda, Secure me!" message is accessible without needing any credentials to authenticate:  <br/>
+In the URL bar, type the "my-api" API "invoke URL" and append the name of the lambda function "my-api-lambda" to prove that the "Hello from Lambda: Secure me!" message is openly accessible without needing any credentials to authenticate:  <br/>
 <br/>
 <img src="https://i.imgur.com/dh9vJsX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 <br />
-The same URL can be used in Postman.com to prove that no credentials are necessary to access our Lambda function.
-Type in the URL for our resource and click send:  <br/>
+We can also demonstrate open access to the resource by using Postman.com, which is an API platform for building, testing, and using APIs.
+We can use Postman.com to add authorization headers to our API calls once we secure our API Gateway.
+For now, since we havent't configured a Cognito user pool to serve as our identity provider, and haven't attached an authorizer to the API Gateway, we don't have any tokens to append to our message, nor are they required for access.
+Therefore, the same URL that we typed in the browser URL bar to get access to our "Hello from Lambda: Secure me!" message in the screen shot above, can also be used in Postman.com to prove that no credentials are necessary to access our Lambda function.
+Type in the same URL for our resource into Postman.com (or copy-paste it from your browser's URL) and click send:  <br/>
 <br/>
 <img src="https://i.imgur.com/hFRIupW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 <br />
-The response in Postman is "200 ok" and the "secure me" message is returned just by entering the link, with no credentials or token:  <br/>
+The response from Postman is "200 OK" and the "Hello from Lambda: Secure me!" message is returned, demonstrating that my-api-lambda resource is currently freely accessible from the public internet:  <br/>
 <img src="https://i.imgur.com/H9w3Gbp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />